jamesmishra/jamesmishra/README.md

 ## Other contributions to society
  - I spent nine months as a State of Minnesota-certified sexual assault crisis counselor, serving rape victims in three Minneapolis emergency rooms for [The Aurora Center](http://aurora.umn.edu/).
  - I spend a few days a year volunteering for [YMCA Youth In Government](https://www.ymca.net/youthandgovernment), a series of student government conferences for high school students.
 I used to participate in these programs while I was in high school.
- - I taught a one week-long computer programming summer day camp for students in grades 5 through 12.
+ - I taught a one-week-long computer programming summer day camp for students in grades 5 through 12.
 Teaching kids to code is one of my greatest joys in life.

 ## Where you can find me on the Internet
  - **[jamesmishra.com](https://jamesmishra.com)**, my personal website.